Fatima-I/Python_Bot/README.md

 The link to the form:
 https://tally.so/r/wzrV0a

-To run the program successfully, you first have to generate an Google Sheet API to access google sheet and then replace the credentials in credentials.json file, because after making the API credentials public, API gets disable.
+To run the program successfully, you first have to generate a Google Sheet API to access google sheet and, then replace the credentials in credentials.json file, because after making the API credentials public, API gets disable, so you have to generate a new API.